Plant Goals Glossary + Care Tips

 Bright Indirect Light

 This is a term we use a lot because almost all houseplants can rock this type of lighting.
-This Is light that is bright, of course, but not blazing on your plant all day.
+This is light that is bright, of course, but not blazing on your plant all day.
 If you hold your hand up and it casts a very sharp shadow, you're probably dealing with direct light.
 If the shadow is a little softer, you're probably in the indirect zone.

 Examples of bright indirect light: A southern window and your plants are a few feet back from sun, an east facing window which gets a little direct in the morning and fades as the day goes by, a west facing window which has a mellow light in the morning and nice bright afternoon sunshine.